yehia67/documentation/wallets/0.1/hub/how-to-guides/recover-tokens.md

 let inputAddress = Converter.trytesToTrits('LIQJBJRBSTGYWHYRPCLLCZUMP9SLHCBBWGQ9YRFWYDFF9FMXIAELYLTTBXCPVIDWWZYIOJIFLUFYVZIBD');

 const params = {
-   // Address in trits to send the tokens from the swept address (without checksum)
+   // Address in trits to send the tokens from the spent address (without checksum)
    outputAddress: outputAddress,
    // Swept address in trits (without checksum)
    inputAddress: inputAddress,
-   // Security level of the swept address
+   // Security level of the spent address
    securityLevel: 2,
-   // Total amount of IOTA tokens to withdraw from the swept address
+   // Total amount of IOTA tokens to withdraw from the spent address
    value: 1
 }